 Mr. Bergeron-Langlois is Adjunct Professor of Bassoon at Stetson University and the co-director of the Stetson Double Reed Workshop since 2015.
 Previously, he served as Principal Bassoon of the Jacksonville Symphony, Toledo Symphony and the Louisiana Philharmonic.
 He has performed with the Syracuse and New Jersey Symphony.

-He is a member of the Verbier Chamber Orchestra who regularly performs on Medici.tv.
+He is a member of the renowned Verbier Festival Chamber Orchestra in Switzerland who regularly performs live orchestral concerts on Medici.tv.
 In 2019, Bergeron-Langlois traveled to Tsinandali, Georgia with the ensemble to perform a series of concerts for the first-ever Tsinandali Festival.
 From 2004-2007, he was a member of the UBS Verbier Festival Orchestra with whom he toured throughout Europe, Asia, and Australia.